PowerGridModel/power-grid-model/docs/user_manual/dataset-terminology.md

 # Dataset Terminology

-Some terms regarding the data structures are explained here.
-They are loosely defined, and you might find places in the code where terms have been misused; e.g. where a scenarios are called a batches, or an array is called a dataset.
+Some terms regarding the data structures are explained here, including the definition of dataset, component, and attribute.

 ## Data structures